-Individual service user care records viewed by the inspector contained information relating to the individual needs, choices and preferences of the service users.
+Individual service user care records viewed by the inspector contained information relating to the individual needs, choices and preferences of the service users and risk assessments for any practices deemed to be restrictive.

-Staff could describe the methods used for ensuring that the care and support is provided in an individualised manner; they discussed a range of methods used for effectively support service users in making informed choices.
-Service users described how staff support them to be involved in discussions relating to their care and daily routines; they stated that staff are helpful, supportive and caring.
+Staff could describe the methods used for ensuring that the care and support is provided in a person centred manner; they discussed a range of methods used for effectively support service users in making informed choices.
+Service users could describe how staff support them to be involved in discussions relating to their care and daily routines; they stated that staff are helpful, caring and support them to attend activities of their choice.

-A range of key information such as minutes of service user meetings is produced by the agency in an alternative format; this is to support service users in having a clear understanding of the information being provided.
-The inspector viewed a number of these documents during the inspection.
+A range of key information is produced by the agency in an alternative format to support service users in having a clear understanding of the information being provided; the inspector viewed a number of these documents during the inspection.
 Staff could describe how these documents have assisted them to support service users to be effectively engaged in decisions about their care.

 The inspector discussed arrangements relating to the equality of opportunity for service users and the importance of staff being aware of equality legislation whilst recognising and responding to the diverse needs of individual service users in a safe, effective and compassionate manner.
+It was noted that staff re required to complete equality training as part of their mandatory training programme.
+Staff stated that training received had equipped them with knowledge and skills to engage with a diverse range of service users.

-Discussions with the service users, staff and the person in charge provided evidence that supports service users' equal opportunities regardless of their abilities, their background or their lifestyle.
+Discussions with the service users, staff and the person in charge provided evidence that supports service users' equal opportunities, regardless of their abilities, their background or their lifestyle.
 Some of the areas of equality awareness identified during the inspection include: